adambabik/es6-comprehensions/README.md

 ## TODO

-* Provide support for other structures, not only plain JS arrays.
+* Provide support for other structures, not only plain JS arrays,
-* Improve quality of the generated code.
+* Improve quality of the generated code,
+* Think of migration to escodegen instead of recast.

 ## Development